Header Background

 Every piece of external content you release to the world should meet basic standards.

-Standards of performance help do this.
-You might also see them called “editorial standards” or “branded content guidelines,” but they mean the same thing.
-It’s a set of guidelines you must meet before hitting “publish”.
+Standards of performance help accomplish this.
+It’s a set of guidelines you must meet before hitting “publish.”

 Your content team likely consists of these people: